 Unlike other DWI charges, while driving after consuming alcohol is certainly a serious crime, it does not carry a potential jail sentence.
 That being said, you won’t get off scot-free.
 You face a six-month license suspension and a $125 civil penalty fine.

 If you are charged with “driving after having consumed alcohol,” in addition to the license suspension and fine, your charge may remain on your record for up to three years.
 It’s important that you hire an attorney who will protect your rights, and your license, in court.

-If you are facing any charges relating to DUI or DWI in the Hudson Valley, speak to the experienced criminal defense lawyers at Stenger Roberts Davis & Diamond.
+If you are facing any charges relating to DUI or DWI in the Hudson Valley, speak to the experienced criminal defense lawyers at Stenger, Diamond & Glass LLP.